Bathroom Color Schemes That Work

 White and off-white bathrooms remain the most popular color choice, and they have earned that position.
 A well-executed white bathroom reflects light, feels inherently clean, works with almost any hardware finish, and provides a backdrop that is easy to refresh through accessories and towels as tastes evolve.

 The key to making a white bathroom feel warm rather than clinical is in the details.
-The warmth of the white tone matters significantly: a white with a slight yellow or pink undertone reads very differently from a blue-toned white, particularly under the warm bulb temperatures most common in bathrooms.
-The texture of the tiles adds depth that a flat painted wall cannot: a slightly textured matte tile in warm white has a richness that a standard gloss tile in the same color does not.
-Hardware in brushed brass or warm chrome rather than cool silver shifts the whole palette toward warmth.
+The undertone of the white matters more than the white itself: a warm white with a slight yellow or pink cast reads very differently from a blue-toned white, particularly under the warm bulb temperatures most common in bathrooms (2700K to 3000K).
+The texture of the tiles adds depth that a flat painted wall cannot; a slightly textured matte tile in warm white has a richness that a standard gloss tile in the same color does not.

 Off-white shades, including warm cream, linen, and pale stone, are often more interesting than pure white in a bathroom because they have more of an inherent character and tend to respond better to artificial light in the evenings.